gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 We assume that all nodes $i∈C∪D$ are non-trivial.
 That is, each decision or chance node has at least two states $|S_i|≥2.$ Then, the number of paths is exponential to the path length of $n.$

-## Number of Decision Stages
+## Number of Decision Variables
-We define the number of decision stages as
+We define the number of decision variables as

 $$∑_{i∈D}|𝐒_{I(i)}| |S_i| = ∑_{i∈D} |S_i| ∏_{j∈I(i)}|S_j| = ∑_{i∈D} ∏_{j∈I(i)∪\{i\}}|S_j|.$$